Gia Bình

+The name Gia Bình Commune was inherited from Gia Bình Township and Gia Bình District, Bắc Ninh Province.

+On 4 August 2026, the Standing Committee of the National Assembly issued Resolution No. 388/NQ-UBTVQH16 on the establishment of wards in Bắc Ninh Province.
+The resolution took effect on 20 September 2026.
+Accordingly, Gia Bình Ward was established on the basis of the entire existing natural area and population of Gia Bình Commune.

+On 24 August 2026, the National Assembly issued Resolution No. 39/2026/QH16 on the establishment of Bắc Ninh City on the basis of the entire natural area and population of Bắc Ninh Province.
+The resolution took effect on 20 September 2026.
+Since then, Gia Bình Ward has been part of Bắc Ninh City.

 History

 The district was originally called Gia Định (Hán: 嘉定) district, but since this caused it to be confused with Thành Gia Định, the name of Saigon at the time, Nguyễn dynasty officials changed the name to Gia Bình (嘉平) district in 1820.

 Gia Binh is a fertile alluparts land on the Duong River, so thousands of ancient Vietnamese residents have come here to establish their careers and leave their mark on burial sites, landmarks, monuments and beliefs.
 Archaeologists have discovered in Lang Soak commune that there are residence sites and burial sites with copper relics such as axes, hammers, spears, marks belonging to Dong Son culture (about 4000 years ago today).
 It's also a phenomenon of belief, a series of villages located along the Duong River and Bai Giang River worshiping "Lac Thi Dai Vuong" (i.e. Lac Long Quan lineage) are ethnic water ancestors, noting that the Van Lang family of Dai Bai village worships "Lac Thi Dai Vuong" also retains the ortho daimity of Canh Hung 44 (1783) said quite clearly about the worshiped people as follows: "The ortho dai dai for the three great kings of the lineage of Lac Long Quan sacred in Dai Viet.
 It's the spirit that forms, made up of the mountains of rivers.
 Originally from hundreds of eggs, established a mechanism in the southern heavens.
 Opening the one-way prosperity, from the North back to eradicating the yoke, making the water circuit rest, once sheltering our people, illustrious reputation, is worthy of praise.
 Because the new king was crowned a treasure, watching over the main thing, considering the ceremony was elevated, the king orthed the american temple, again the family considered dai Viet Lac Thi linh to ord the virtue of the three kings".

 The Hung Vuong - An Duong Vuong period, the land of Gia Binh under the Vu Ninh ministry and left a bold mark on the temple of Cao Lu Vuong (Cao Duc commune).
 According to the mythology, he was a talented general who helped An Duong Vuong build au Lac nation, built Co Loa city, had the work of making "crossbows" to fight water retention.